DIVISION NEWS...

 The New York Wildfire and Incident Management Academy (NYWIMA) has for nearly two decades been a vital training ground for those who dedicate themselves to protecting our communities, our forests and our natural resources.

-Click here to see the video: Long Island Pine Barrens Protection Act at 30 years
+Video: Long Island Pine Barrens Protection Act at 30 years

 This video celebrates the history of this significant achievement to protect water and ecological resources in the Central Pine Barrens